carpentries-lab/metagenomics-analysis/_episodes/08-hands_on-diversity.md

 > Please, paste your result on the collaborative document provided by instructors.
 Hic Sunt Leones!
 (Here be Lions!):
 >> ## Solution
 >> By reducing agglomerating the samples that have less than 300 reads, we can get a more decent plot.
->> Certainly, this will be difficult since each of our samples has constrasting number of reads.
+>> Certainly, this will be difficult since each of our samples has contrasting number of reads.
 >> raw.data$Phylum[raw.data$Abundance < 300] <- "Minoritary Phyla"
 >> unique(raw.data$Phylum)
 >> <a href="{{ page.root }}/fig/03-08-01e.png">